 Anita has a broad practice in the areas of crime and regulation, competition, inquests and inquiries, public law and immigration.
 She has experience appearing in a range of courts and tribunals both alone and led.

 Anita undertakes a wide range of work in the Magistrates’ and Crown Courts.
 She has defended a range of criminal matters including handling stolen goods, common assault, criminal damage and driving offences, and had been instructed in youth offending matters involving sensitive issues regarding SOPOs.
 She has also appeared in the Crown Court for sentencing and preliminary hearings in fraud matters.
-Anita also prosecutes on behalf of the CPS.
-She has also advised on matters concerning fraud, financial regulation and bribery.
+Anita prosecutes on behalf of the CPS, and has also advised on matters concerning fraud, financial regulation and bribery.

-Anita has worked on judicial review claims arising from prison law, police law and immigration.
-She frequently acts in judicial reviews concerning re-categorisation, security classification and parole boards.
+Anita regularly acts in judicial review claims arising from prison law, police law and immigration, in particular judicial reviews concerning re-categorisation, security classification and parole boards.
 She was led by Helen Mountfield QC in the Court of Appeal in BK & Anor v The Secretary of State for Justice EWCA Civ 1259, in a challenge to the policy of strip-searching female prisoners, and by Samantha Knights in Secretary of State for the Home Department v LW (Jamaica) EWCA Civ 369, a case concerning the application of Article 8 to foreign national offenders.
 She has been involved in a number of applications to the Supreme Court, and represented the Appellants in R (Shindler and Anr) v Chancellor of the Duchy of Lancaster and Anr UKSC 2016/0105, which concerned the ban on British Citizens living outside the UK or more than 15 years voting in the EU Referendum.
-She has also been involved in the applications to the European Court of Human Rights, and has advised Amnesty International on matters including the Shell/Bodo Community Litigation and the Northern Ireland Historic Institutional Abuse Inquiry.
+She has been involved in the applications to the European Court of Human Rights, and has advised Amnesty International on matters including the Shell/Bodo Community Litigation and the Northern Ireland Historic Institutional Abuse Inquiry.

 Anita regularly undertakes inquests work and is currently instructed in an inquest concerning a death in custody, and has also advised on a number of matters regarding Article 2 compliant inquests and the nature of the Article 2 investigative duty.